aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 The main purchase platform for orders continues to be our desktop website, accounting for 94% of orders.
 However, in more recent years (2021 and 2022), there has been a significant growth in orders made through the mobile app.

+Direct marketing is shown to be the top marketing channel for Nexus, accounting for roughly 82% of total revenue.
+There appears to be some deviating behavior between channels.
+Email marketing experiences a revenue peak in 2021, slightly later than the other channels.
+Additionally, in 2022, there is a surge in revenue from orders where the marketing channel is not known.

 # Recommendations

 **Overall Sales**
-- In response to the recent decline in sales, I would recommend working to identify our core customer base and focusing efforts to retain that segment of customers.
-Looking at the loyalty program could be a good direction to start.
+- In response to the recent decline in sales, I would recommend working to identify our core customer base (loyalty members & top regional markets) and investing in efforts to retain that segment of customers.

 **Product Performance**
 - Invest more in products that have historically generated the most revenue and orders (Apple Airpods & 4K Gaming Monitors) for Nexus.
 - Consider discontinuing low-performance products like the Bose SoundSport Headphones to streamline product offerings.